1aurend/music51/README.md

 -border radius as size variable //done
 -size of stave proportional to vh //done
 -switch to shards red //done
--shrink font size for mobile

 Things:
--fix accidentals in generator
+-fix accidentals in generator //done
 -stave spacing/zoom //done

+8/22 LD ToDo:
+-shrink font size for mobile
+-rework progress object

+8/22 LD + DF:
+-inversion symbols
+-flat/sharp symbols
+-KP handwriting for title?
+-what to emphasize in the progress graphs?
+-options to generator